Murali-group/GRN-tutorial/README.md

    2. Curated datasets
 3. Visualize the performance of the algorithms using *BLPlotter*

-To start up the Jupyter Notebook, execute the shell script ```ISMB2022-BEELINE-GRN-Notebook.sh``` on the Desktop by -
+To start the Jupyter Notebook  -
-* Double clicking the shell script
+* Double click the shell script ```ISMB2022-BEELINE-GRN-Notebook.sh``` on the Desktop

 OR